ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   VDAF sharding algorithm.
 As defined in {{!VDAF}}.

 Output share:
-: An Aggregator's share of the prepared measurement resulting from successful execution of the VDAF preparation phase.
+: An Aggregator's share of the refined measurement resulting from successful execution of the VDAF preparation phase.
 Many output shares are combined into an aggregate share during the VDAF aggregation phase.
-As defined in
+As defined in {{!VDAF}}.
-  {{!VDAF}}.

 Leader:
 : The Aggregator that coordinates aggregation and collection with the Helper.